Set up a filter interaction

 In the dashboard editor, click to open the Parameters window, which is docked on the bottom by default.
 Look for a filter view parameter item and expand it.
-This is a view parameter that is connected to the Date hierarchy on the second metric set (table visualization).
-It was automatically generated when you clicked Submit in the Set up a Filter dialog.
+This view parameter was automatically generated by the filter setup dialog and connected to the Date hierarchy on the second metric set (table visualization).

-Open the Set up a Filter dialog again and click Set up parameters.
+Open the filter setup dialog again and click Set up parameters.

-In the Set Up Parameter Mappings dialog, you'll see that a filter view parameter mapping has already been set up.
+In the parameter mappings setup dialog that opens, you'll see that a filter view parameter mapping has already been set up.

 Click the Edit icon for this mapping to see its details.

-In the Source list, the OrderDate filter checkbox is selected to indicate that when a date hierarchy member is clicked on the bar chart, that hierarchy member will be passed to the filter view parameter in the Target list (which will then filter the table visualization).
+In the Source list, the OrderDate filter checkbox is selected so that when a date is clicked on the bar chart, it will be passed to the filter view parameter in the Target list and filter the table visualization.
 This filter view parameter is the generated one that appears in the Parameters window.